Lawrence of Arabia (film): Home media

+The initial home video release of the film was in pan and scan and lacked the full vertical height.
+After the film was restored in 1989, The Criterion Collection issued two Laserdisc editions, one in CAV and one in CLV.
+RCA/Columbia Pictures also issued a movie-only widescreen release of this restoration on Laserdisc.

 Lawrence of Arabia has been released in five different DVD editions, including an initial release as a two-disc set (2001), followed by a shorter single disc edition (2002), a high resolution version of the director's cut with restored scenes (2003) issued as part of the Superbit series, as part of the Columbia Best Pictures collection (2008), and in a fully restored special edition of the director's cut (2008).

 Martin Scorsese and Steven Spielberg helped restore a version of the film for a DVD release in 2000.

 New restoration, Blu-ray, and theatrical re-release

 An 8K scan/4K intermediate digital restoration was made for Blu-ray and theatrical re-release during 2012 by Sony Pictures to celebrate the film's 50th anniversary.
 The Blu-ray edition of the film was released in the United Kingdom on 10 September 2012 and in the United States on 13 November 2012.
-The film received a one-day theatrical release on 4 October 2012 and a two-day release in Canada on 11 and 15 November 2012, and it was re-released in the United Kingdom on 23 November 2012.

 According to Grover Crisp, executive VP of restoration at Sony Pictures, the new 8K scan has such high resolution that it showed a series of fine concentric lines in a pattern "reminiscent of a fingerprint" near the top of the frame.
 This was caused by the film emulsion melting and cracking in the desert heat during production.
 Sony had to hire a third party to minimise or eliminate the rippling artefacts in the new restored version.
 The digital restoration was done by Sony Colorworks DI, Prasad Studios, and MTI Film.

 A 4K digitally restored version of the film was screened at the 2012 Cannes Film Festival, at the 2012 Karlovy Vary International Film Festival, at the V Janela Internacional de Cinema in Recife, Brazil, and at the 2013 Cinequest Film & Creativity Festival in San Jose, California.

 In 2020, Sony Pictures reissued the film on a multi-film 4K UHD Blu-Ray release called the Columbia Classics 4K UltraHD Collection, which included other historically significant films from their library such as Dr. Strangelove (1964) and Mr. Smith Goes to Washington (1939).
-In honor of the film's 60th anniversary, the film was re-released in an individual two-disc steelbook set by Kino Lorber, with both including a substantial, mostly overlapping collection of special features.
+In honour of the film's 60th anniversary, the film was re-released in an individual four-disc steelbook set by Sony Pictures, with the same substantial collection of special features as the corrected bonus disc for the Columbia Classics release.